kvakil/moonchain/README.md

 # Technologies

-Moonchain is written in [MoonScript] [moonscript], a language with transpiles to Lua.
+Moonchain is written in [MoonScript], a language with transpiles to Lua.

 ## Documentation

-Documentation is created using [ldoc] [ldoc], which can be installed from [luarocks] [luarocks].
+Documentation is created using [ldoc], which can be installed from [luarocks].
 To build documentation run `ldoc .` in the root directory.

 ## Testing

-Unit and integration tests are done through `busted`, which can be installed from [luarocks] [luarocks].
+Unit and integration tests are done through [busted], which can be installed from [luarocks].
 To test, run `busted` in the root directory.

 [moonscript]: https://moonscript.org/
 [luarocks]: https://luarocks.org/